Julian97/miku-monday/USER_GUIDE.md

 ### 1. Find the Bot

 1. Open Telegram
-2. Search for the bot by username (provided by the bot owner)
+2. Search for the bot by username (@itsmikumondaybot)
 3. Click on the bot in the search results

 ### 2. Start the Bot